Tecwizard/ottertvplus-changelog/content/changelog/change-of-plans.md

 ## Well that didn't go acording to plan...

 During the uploading of The Legend of Kora I ran into a wall.
-More specifically an error I could not easily solve: `"Unable to Complete Upload, No More Space on Disk"`
+More specifically an error I could not easily solve: `Unable to Complete Upload, No More Space on Disk`

 That's right, the ZFS configuration left only 4TB of usable space on the server and I had used up the remaining free space.
 "Well that's no problem, just slap another drive in there" you might say.
 Unfortunetly it's not as simple as that.